Typography: Anatomy of a Letterform

 Counter refers to the negative space within a letter, particularly if you consider letters like “A”, “o” and “P” etc where the counter is fully enclosed.
 In letters like “G”, “u” and “c” the non enclosed negative space is reflected and they are also called counters.

 The main vertical or diagonal stroke depicted in a letterform is known as Stem.
 They consists of the vertical parts of the letters like “I” and “H” and also simultaneously all the strokes in the letter “W”.

-Title is defined as the dot above the lowercase “j” and “i”.
+The title is defined as the dot above the lowercase “j” and “i”.

-Terminal is the culmination point of the stroke or stem that has no serif.
+The terminal is the culmination point of the stroke or stem that has no serif.

 It is an extension that goes above the meanline and is generally found in some lowercase letters.
 These letters are, “b”, “d”, “f”, “h”, “k”, “l” and “t”.